-Ending a marriage at any age presents a series of complicated changes that must be dealt with, but for those Illinois couples over age 50, a divorce can be especially difficult.
+Ending a marriage at any age presents a series of complicated changes that must be dealt with, but for those Illinois couples over age 50, divorce especially difficult.
 There are unique challenges that older couples face that those who divorce at a younger age may not have to worry about, especially when it comes to finances.
-A divorce lawyer would recommend that elderly Elmhurst residents considering a split should be prepared for the numerous ways that a marital breakup could impact their lives.
+Divorce lawyers for seniors would recommend that elderly Elmhurst residents considering a split should be prepared for the numerous ways that a marital breakup could impact their lives.

-Sometimes called “gray divorce,” the trend of late-in-life divorce seems to be growing.
+Sometimes called “gray divorce,” the trend of divorce in older couples seems to be growing.
 According to a study by Bowling Green University, one quarter of all 2012 divorcees were age 50 or older.
-In comparison, only 10 percent of divorces were between older couples in 1990.
+In comparison, only 10% of divorces were between older couples in 1990.
 As an increasing number of couples are deciding to call it quits after many years of marriage, it may be beneficial to understand the potential outcomes.

 - The length of the marriage